OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/program.md

 - Knowledge first strategy (Michael)

 **State of the art**
+The idea here is that we efficiently collect data about knowledge representation in the various systems.
+NOT to present the systems in general.
+Therefore we will only ask presenters to structure their (half-hour) presentation accoring to [survey-generic.md]
 - Knowledge representation in FindStat (Viviane)
 - Knowledge representation in LMFDB (Paul)
 - Knowledge representation in GAP: the GAP category system (???)